biowess/astrolume/README.md

 **Suggested license: GNU General Public License v3.0 (GPLv3).**

 This project is intended to remain strongly copyleft: any redistributed or modified version should preserve the same freedoms under GPLv3 terms.
-If a proprietary distribution model is preferred, replace this section with **All Rights Reserved** and add an explicit LICENSE file that matches that policy.

 ---